weecology/lab-manual/HiPerGator.md

 # Interactive work

-If you are running into errors, it can be really useful to just interact with a development server and test out your code.
+If you are running into errors, need to install a package in your local directory, or want to download some files, you should use a development server.
+This is good practice and nice to other people who are logged into the main head node.

 ```
 #load module made by hipergator admin